dezareo/App-Plus-WordPress-Theme/README.md

 App Plus WordPress Theme
 ===

-This is single page WordPres Theme for representation app.
+This is single page WordPress Theme for representation app.

 * Licensed under GPLv2 or later. :) Use it to make something cool.